syrel21-rawat/-Netflix-Data-Analysis-with-Matplotlib-Pandas-/README.md

-# -Netflix-Data-Analysis-with-Matplotlib-Pandas-
-📊 Netflix Data Analysis with Matplotlib & Pandas
+#📊 Netflix Data Analysis with Matplotlib & Pandas

 This project analyzes the Netflix Movies & TV Shows dataset using Python libraries like Pandas and Matplotlib to uncover trends and insights.